Orna Levran, Ph.D.

 Research Associate Professor

 Levran has identified multiple susceptibility loci for heroin and cocaine addiction (e.g., FKBP5, CSKN1E, DRD2, CHRM4, and HTR3B) in several pathways including stress response, circadian rhythm, synaptic plasticity, and the reward system.
 She has demonstrated that some loci are population-specific or drug-specific.
-She has also identified susceptibility loci that are associated with methadone dose requirement (e.g., ABCB1, CYP2B6, and NGFB), a step toward personalizing treatments for individuals using genetic tools.
+She has also identified susceptibility loci that are associated with methadone dose requirement (e.g., ABCB1, CYP2B6, and NGFB), a step toward personalized treatments for individuals through the use of genetic tools.
+In collaboration with Li Zhao, Levran used bioinformatics to identify an evolutionary shift in the OPRM1 brain expression profiles in higher primates.

-Levran’s goal is to expand this research by studying additional populations, unique cohorts, and epigenetic factors, and by using new tools, including genome-wide association studies and region-specific deep sequencing.
+Levran plans to expand this research by studying additional populations and unique cohorts, and by performing genome-wide association studies and region-specific deep sequencing.